mightytribble/SillyTavern-rag-context-injector/README.md

 # README

-A SillyTavern extension that enables generative RAG, kinda.
+A SillyTavern extension that enables generative vector search via tool calling using a secondary model.

-**WARNING**: This is a work in progress and is not yet ready for production use.
-Specifically, it requires a monkeypatch to the SillyTavern codebase to work (adding some stuff to custom-request.js to support stuff other than temperature).
+**WARNING**: This is a work in progress.
+It seems to work as expected for my Google Vertex AI use case against the current Staging branch of SillyTavern.
+The tweaks it needs to work (tool_choice and non-function tool calling) should end up in the next release (1.14).

 ## Overview

-This extension intercepts a chat completion request, selects the last N messages, and then sends those along with a custom prompt and additional context to a user-defined second (cheaper?) tool-using model that is attached to a datastore.
+This extension intercepts a chat completion request, selects the last N messages (or a range of messages), and then sends those along with a custom prompt and additional context to a user-defined second (cheaper?) tool-using model that is attached to a datastore.
 That model intelligently queries the datastore, generates a response based on what it finds, then injects that response into the original request.
 The original model then generates a response based on the combined context.

 It's designed specifically for Google Vertex AI Search and Gemini 2.5 Flash thinking, but should work with any tool-using model.